Getlatestversion/getlatestversion.eu-source/content/post/bartlombardi/21/the-limit-is-your-own-imagination-do-it-with-azure-devops-services-rest-api/index.en.md

 ---

 Azure DevOps is the platform signed by Microsoft that helps software factories to improve the development process, automatic tests and frequent releases.
-Their aim is to have additional value for the end customer in terms of product quality.<br>
+Their aim is to have additional value for the end customer in terms of product quality.

 With Azure DevOps Release you can separate the delivery environments into groups, obtaining Dev, Test, Production environments and so on.
 Most of time, the pipelines are configured to release the artifacts related to the main branches.
-However, Azure DevOps doesn't allow to modify easily a specific release for a single target within a Deployment Group starting from different artifacts. <br>
+However, Azure DevOps doesn't allow to modify easily a specific release for a single target within a Deployment Group starting from different artifacts.

 Consider a Dev that needs to test a release in your VM with its own changes before merging on the main branch.
-This is onerous for him unless he's an Azure DevOps user, capable of modifying its DP, the branch where to download the artifacts, etc. It's possible to automate all the previous steps needed to launch a release only on your target environment, starting from a particular artifact. <br>
+This is onerous for him unless he's an Azure DevOps user, capable of modifying its DP, the branch where to download the artifacts, etc. It's possible to automate all the previous steps needed to launch a release only on your target environment, starting from a particular artifact.

 We have taken advantage of the API Rest made available by Azure DevOps through a script in PowerShell.
-Here there are the essential steps: <br>
+Here there are the essential steps:

 ```powershell
 Write-Host "Adding tag for your VM in the Deployment Group: $deploymentGroup"